-Today’s low-fat chocolate muffins are a healthier homemade version of the Sams Club double chocolate muffins from my middle school days.
+Today’s low fat chocolate muffins are a healthier homemade version of those popular Sams Club double chocolate muffins.

-To keep these muffins moist and fudgy without all the fat, I’ve replaced most of the oil with a combination of dairy-free milk and yogurt, including just a little oil as an option to give the muffins a bakery-style taste and texture while still being healthy.
+To keep these muffins moist and fudgy without all the fat, I’ve replaced the oil with a combination of dairy-free milk and yogurt, giving the muffins a bakery-style taste and texture without the empty calories.

-If you’re not trying to lose weight or watch your fat intake, feel free to use the oil option… and be sure to load them up with chocolate chips!! 😉
+If you’re not trying to lose weight or watch your fat intake, feel free to load them up with chocolate chips!! 😉

 Low Fat Chocolate Muffins